nebiolabs/plate-map/README.md

 * Undo / redo support
 * Import plate templates
 * Plate and well completion status indication
+* Read only plate map
+* Edit only mode to disable add new wells and delete existing wells.

 ## Usage
 Embed code similar to the below to add the plate layout tool to your application.
 See Configuration Options for all available settings.